zhuoraz3/GWRR/README.md

 # GWRR
-Simulation codes for "Reweighted penalized regression for convenience samples".
+Simulation Codes for "Reweighted Penalized Regression for Convenience Samples"

-Please refer to
+Please refer to the following files:

-1. GWRR.rmd for simulations related to the assessment of all predictive performance.
-2. Influence function.rmd for simulation realted to asmptopic behaviors of proposed GWRR estimator.
+GWRR.Rmd – Contains simulation codes for assessing and comparing predictive performance. influence_function.Rmd – Contains simulation codes related to the asymptotic behavior of the proposed GWRR estimator.